 How do I apply velvet to writing slopes?

-Prepare the surface to be covered as for lead foil instructions, to achieve a smooth surface.
+Prepare the surface to be covered to achieve a smooth surface.
 Use a traditional starch wallpaper glue, sprinkling rapidly into water until it is almost snowball consistency.
 Leave for a few hours until it dissolves completely.

 Deeply score the boundary edge with a sharp knife.
 Spread the glue on the wooden surface thinly with a spatula, forcing it into the wood.
 Leave for a day to dry.
 Check that the knife cut edge isn’t filled with glue.
 Determine the finished velvet nap direction preferred.
 Then cut to size allowing approx 3/4″ overlap all round.
 Glue velvet into position.
 With a sharp knife or scalpel run the velvet into the scored boundary edge.
 This should cut the velvet to size and any ragged edges should curl down into the cut.
 At this stage the velvet can still be stretched to neaten any wobbly cut.
 Leave to dry before closing the box.